Kong/docs.konghq.com/app/_hub/kong-inc/ai-azure-content-safety/how-to/_index.md

 }
 ```

-### Hiding the Failure from the Client
+### Hiding the failure from the client

 If you don't want to reveal to the caller why their request has failed, you can set `config.reveal_failure_reason` to `false`, in which
-case the response will be non:
+case the response looks like this:

 ```json
 {